scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

 In all of the case studies you will see that graphical results are produced using the ``pylab`` interface to ``matplotlib``.
 This is done purposefully for two reasons.
-The first stems from the fact that currently all students have received exposure to MATLAB in a prior course, and secondly, to help insure that returning to MATLAB from Python is easier.
+The first stems from the fact that currently all students have received exposure to MATLAB in a prior course, and secondly, to help ensure that returning to MATLAB from Python is easier.
 Why would anyone want to return you might ask?
-Job requirements may require this and presently MATLAB is still heavily used.
+Job requirements may require this and presently MATLAB is pervasive in the industry.

 Digital Signal Processing
 =========================